 Baselines for renewable energy and carbon markets

 The broad forestry and environmental community rely on the FIA program more than ever to provide information about biomass and carbon sequestration in forests.
 For instance, FIA data currently plays an important role in carbon accounting systems found in existing voluntary carbon trading programs.
-FIA estimates also help renewable energy investors identify landscapes where a sustainable supply of woody-biomass is available before siting wood-based bioenergy facilities.
-With the growth of renewable energy, FIA will serve a valuable role in determining how our forest resources can contribute to an improved environment while fostering economic development.
+FIA estimates also help renewable energy investors identify landscapes where a sustainable supply of woody-biomass is available before siting wood-based bioenergy facilities and help confirm to foreign governments purchasing this biomass that it is coming from sustainably managed forests.
+With the growth of renewable energy, FIA will serve a valuable role in determining how our forest resources can contribute to an improved environment while fostering economic development in rural forest-based economies.

 Improved understanding of the nation's family forest owners